hashemJaber/Machine_Learning_To_Predict_Earthquackes/README.md

 #Hypothesis:
-With a ensumbles or individual models of Recurrent Nueral Networks, Deep Neural Networks,Logestic Decision Trees, clustring models, as well as ananolmaly detection models using gausian distribution we may be able to build a model that predicts earhtquakes minutes or even hours before its occurence using data of average OBDA mean of cows, sheep, and dogs in the span of 15 minutes
+With a ensumbles or individual models of Recurrent Nueral Networks, Deep Neural Networks,Logestic Decision Trees, clustring models, as well as ananolmaly detection models using gausian distribution we may be able to build a model that predicts earhtquakes minutes or even hours before its occurence using data of average OBDA mean of cows, sheep, and dogs in the span of 15 minutes cycles

 Citation
 Wikelski, M., Mueller, U., Scocco, P., Catorci, A., Desinov, L. V., Belyaev, M. Y., Keim, D., Pohlmeier, W., Fechteler, G., &amp; Martin Mai, P. (2020).